-Personal, social, health and economic (PSHE) education is an important and necessary part of all pupils’ education and can encompass many areas of study such as: drug education, financial education, sex and relationship education (SRE) and the importance of physical activity and diet for a healthy lifestyle.
+Everyone at Oak Tree Primary School strives to create an environment where children feel that their social and emotional needs are met and nurtured.
+Personal, social, health and economic (PSHE) education helps to give children the knowledge, skills and understanding they need to lead confident, healthy, independent lives and can encompass many areas of study such as: drug education; financial education; sex and relationship education (SRE); and the importance of physical activity and diet for a healthy lifestyle.
+We recognise that social and emotional well-being plays a fundamental and central part in the life of our school and is key to effective learning and achievement.
 At Oak Tree we use our PSHE education programme to equip pupils with a sound understanding of risk and with the knowledge and skills necessary to make safe and informed decisions.

 At Oak Tree, our PSHE curriculum is designed to enable children to acquire the knowledge, understanding and skills they need to manage their lives now and in the future.
 As part of a whole-school approach, PSHE develops the qualities and attributes pupils need to thrive as individuals, family members and members of society.